concerns transition and supports the idea that it was more about an alignment of practice than an event:

 This should be seen as a process that emphasizes continuity rather than a single event to achieve an effective transition into YR (Reception Year).

 The following four EYFS guiding concepts might be helpful when making plans:

 Recognize that each child is unique; some will require more assistance than others to complete changes successfully.

 Smoother transitions are made possible by all adults working together; professionals, parents, and caregivers must all be aware of how a shift may affect children.
 In addition, engaging parents as active participants in the process must be a priority.

-Enabling environments – taking the time and trouble to align practice so that the environments are similar in terms of provision and expectations
+Putting in the effort and time to coordinate practice so that the environments are comparable in terms of the services provided and the expectations.

 Consider the child's holistic requirements in relation to all elements of care and education.

 The Achievement for All Sheffield Transition Project aimed to investigate the problems with transition and determine what may be done to improve it.
 In order to determine what they were doing effectively and how they could enhance the trip for kids and families, two schools and four feeder preschools collaborated.